tony-twotimes/Web-Application-Reconnaissance-and-Remote-Code-Execution/README.md

 The command output confirms that the application is running under the user context of www-data.
 By successfully executing commands that return file listings owned by www-data, we have verified that our injected commands are being executed by the web server process itself.

+### Conclusion

+In this lab, I successfully transitioned from passive environment setup to active engagement by chaining reconnaissance with exploitation.
+By using Gobuster, I uncovered critical information leaks—specifically the exposed /php.ini configuration and the /config directory listing—that provided the intelligence needed to understand the target's security posture.

+I then leveraged this knowledge to exploit a Command Injection vulnerability, successfully bypassing the application's intended logic to execute arbitrary system commands.
+The final verification step—retrieving the directory listing and confirming the www-data user context—proved that I had achieved Remote Code Execution (RCE).